randsleadershipslack/newsletter/NOTIFICATION_README.md

 potential newsletter inclusion and how to allow (or reject) the inclusion.

+## Improvements
+There might be a problem with full-name identification in order to send a message.
+This needs investigated.

 ## Example Message
 > :robot_face:I am a bot, posting on behalf of Caleb.
 Beep-boop:robot_face: